johnnyhuy/cloud-computing-assignment-two/README.md

 ### Distributed model for the application

-- Cluster computing
+- Cluster computing -> Google Kubernetes Engine as the container orchestration tool
-- Deploy PHP application -> fetches API data and potentially user session
+- Deploy Python application -> fetches API data and call a cloud database
-- Use AWS EKS -> container orchestration

 ### Tools and techniques